pemorse/Tagger/README.md

 # Instructions:

-Once Quartz Composer has been installed, as well as all custom patches/plugins, please test the file QCGUI_test.qtz to confirm that Tagger interface buttons are performing correctly and not causing non-specific OpenGL crashes.
+Once Quartz Composer has been installed, as well as all custom patches/plugins, please run the file QCGUI_test.qtz to confirm that Tagger interface buttons are performing correctly and not causing non-specific OpenGL crashes.
 From testing, running this small program will overcome a temporary OpenGL problem that may cause Tagger to crash.
-This program may be left open whiolst Tagger is running.
+This program may be left open in the background whilst Tagger is running.

 Open Tagger_v0.6.1.3.qtz in Quartz Composer and follow this video for user instructions and demonstration: